 Cursillo is a “renewal” experience for adults.
 Past members will sponsor those interested in attending one of these Diocesan Christian renewal weekend events for adults.
 There are “reunion” group meetings.
-One meets weekly in the early morning, and the other meets one evening a month.
+One meets monthly one evening a month.

 Habitat For Humanity

 Volunteers help build homes for those in need.

 Those interested in “International Missions” may take part in a “Mission Experience (trip),” parish support (through a committee), or Millennium Development Goals (MDG’s).